 Six years ago, I posted a rant about the fact that many commercial facial scrubs contain tiny plastic (polyethylene) beads meant to exfoliate the skin.
 These beads are too small for water treatment plants to filter out, so they end up in our waterways and eventually the ocean.
 In the ocean, tiny plastic pieces mix with the zooplankton to enter the food chain.
 What’s more, plastic in the ocean acts as a sponge, absorbing and concentrating toxic chemicals.
 It’s one thing when plastic ends up there inadvertently, but it’s inexcusable for companies to produce plastic products intentionally meant to be flushed down the drain.

 Now, it turns out, plastic particles aren’t just in facial scrubs, and they aren’t only made of polyethylene.
-According to a recent position paper (PDF) published this year by a coalition of ocean advocacy groups lead by 5Gyres:
+According to a recent position paper (PDF) (PDF) published this year by a coalition of ocean advocacy groups lead by 5Gyres:

 Microplastic particles and microbeads can be found in facial scrubs, shampoos & soaps, toothpaste, eyeliners, lip gloss, deodorant and sunblock sticks.
 These micro particles are made of Polyethylene (PE), Polypropylene (PP), Polyethylene Terephthalate (PET), Polymethyl methacrylate (PMMA) and Nylon.
 PE and PP are the most common.